 It was Mehebub who reminded me of Ilisher Pani Khola while having dinner last night.
 He actually was craving for the Bengali Hilsa Stew.
 Yes, you read it right; Hilsa Stew.
 You will understand upon reading the recipe why I am referring to stew.
 As I already have the pictures, I thought to update the blog with the recipe.

 I first had Sada Ilish long back at a friend’s place who was from the same University as I am.
-Kakima, her mother is from Barishal, Bangladesh.
+Kakima, (her mother) had her ancestors in Barishal, Bangladesh.
 Then, back in 2006-07, I was not aware of any dish of Ilish apart from Ilish Beguner Jhol which can be considered light!
 To me, then, Ilish was about the rich gravies; mostly prepared with Mustard, coconut or curd but not a stew-like dish.
 Needless to say, when she served the pale light Ilish curry I was not much impressed!
 However, I ended on asking two more servings of the gravy and rice after having it!

 When asked, Kakima told me that particular dish was Sada Ilisher Jhol or Ilisher Pani Khola.
 The name Ilish Pani Khola was quite funny (to me) though I understood why “Sada.”
 Sada stands for white and in this Ilish preparation the light gravy was pale; almost white.
 It was then I asked for the recipe and Kakima shared.

-The recipe of Ilish Pani Khola though easy, however, requires tedious onion mixing.
+The recipe of Ilish Pani Khola through easy, however, requires tedious onion mixing.
 The recipe calls for very basic ingredients and is light as compared to other Ilish Mach recipes.

 Here’s how I make Ilish Pani Khola at Debjanir Rannnaghar!